 All absences are to be reported and verified through the school office.
-Please call the school office at 951-360-2816 or send a written note with the date of absence, your child's name, reason for absence, and parent signature.
-All absences must be cleared within three days of the absence.
+Please call the school office at (951) 360-2866 or send a written note with the date of absence, your child's name, reason for absence, and parent signature.

 If your family must take its vacation during the regular instructional time, you may have your child placed on an Independent Study Contract to avoid the absence being classified as "unexcused" or "truant."
-You must notify the office or teacher at least 2 weeks before the start of the absence or the principal will not accept the contract.
 All independent contracts must be approved by the principal.
-Independent Study is limited to 15 days per school year.
+Students who have excessive tardies or absences will be referred to the School Attendance Review Board (SARB).
+Tardiness- If your child is late to school, he/she is required to get a tardy slip from the office before going to class.
+Students with unexcused tardies of 30 minutes or more are considered truant.